Official-MoonDao/documentation/MoonDAO/docs/Projects/Project System.md

 Yes.
 If a Lead must step down for whatever reason but the project is not yet completed, an Astronaut may appoint a new Lead to the project.

+**How are payments to contributors on projects handled?**

+Any budget going to contributors must be streamed over the period of the project.
+We recommend using llamapay for setting this up.

+**How much can I ask for?**

+Proposal budgets should not exceed the total retroactive reward for that quarter.
+In other words, it should not be more than 5% of the treasury.
+If you are looking for more budget than that, consider using our launchpad to help raise funds from the community.

 **Can Leads be external to MoonDAO, or must they be members?**

 Leads must be MoonDAO members before they start a project.
 If someone wants to join a project but is not yet a member, they should be on-boarded into the community and get vMOONEY before starting work.

 **What happens if the project misses its deadline?**

 If you are going over the originally intended timeline please notify the Senate in your monthly update.
 If the deadline extends into a new quarter the Astronauts will have to approve the project’s continuation.
+This is not unexpected, the project will still be eligible for retroactive rewards in the next quarter.

+**What if my project will take multiple quarters to complete?**

+That is okay, however we recommend to break up the project into quarterly milestones, with budgets scoped out for that quarter, and separate proposals created for each new milestone -- especially if this is the first time you are submitting a proposal.

 **Who can be on the Project’s multisig?**

 Multisig signers should include the project Leads and other trusted members of our community.

+**Do I need to make a multisig?**

+No, we will make a multisig for your project with the addresses you have listed on the proposal.

 **What if a project requires a budget increase?**